thutyecology/thutyecology.github.io/_pages/about.md

 Research Interests
 ======
-• Remote Sensing of Land Cover/Land Use Change Monitoring
+* Remote Sensing of Land Cover/Land Use Change Monitoring
-• Geospatial Big Data Mining and Analytics
+* Geospatial Big Data Mining and Analytics
-• Urban-Rural Development and Policy Evaluation
+* Urban-Rural Development and Policy Evaluation
-• Environmental Exposure, Justice, and Health
+* Environmental Exposure, Justice, and Health
-• Sustainable Development Goals (SDGs)
+* Sustainable Development Goals (SDGs)

 Education
 ======
-August 2019 – April 2024 (Expected)
-**Ph.D. in Ecology**, Tsinghua University (Advisor: Prof. Bing Xu)

-August 2015 – June 2019
+* Ph.D. in Ecology, Tsinghua University, 2024
-**B.S. in Geographic Information Science**, Sun Yat-sen University
+* B.S. in Geographic Information Science, Sun Yat-sen University, 2019

 Recent News
 ======
 **January 2024**
-  • Thrilled to announce that I will be joining **Cornell University** as a Postdoctoral Associate at the [Department of Global Development](https://cals.cornell.edu/global-development){:target="_blank"}, [College of Agriculture and Life Sciences](https://cals.cornell.edu/){:target="_blank"}.
+* Thrilled to announce that I will be joining **Cornell University** as a Postdoctoral Associate at the [Department of Global Development](https://cals.cornell.edu/global-development){:target="_blank"}, [College of Agriculture and Life Sciences](https://cals.cornell.edu/){:target="_blank"}.
 I will collaborate with [Dr. Chuan Liao](https://cals.cornell.edu/chuan-liao){:target="_blank"} on pioneering sustainability research using advanced data-model techniques.
 Looking forward to the new adventure ahead!

 Publications